Godfrey Weitzel: American Civil War

 After the fall of Petersburg, Confederate forces considered their capitol, Richmond, indefensible.
-They evacuated, and set fire to and its military and tobacco storehouses during their retreat the night of April 2, which blaze spread to surrounding residential and commercial buildings.
+They evacuated and set fire to its military and tobacco storehouses during their retreat on the night of April 2.
+The blaze spread to surrounding residential and commercial buildings.
 The city's mayor, Joseph Mayo traveled out along the Osborn Turnpike to Tree Hill Farm to find a Union commander to whom to surrender the city that night, and ask for help quelling the blaze.
 He found Majors Atherton H. Stevens Jr. and Eugene E. Graves who took his note to Major General Weitzel, who rode in to Richmond's city hall and accepted the formal surrender document at 8:15 that morning.
-Thus Weitzel took possession of Richmond, on April 3, 1865, and his Union forces extinguished the fires.
+Thus, Weitzel took possession of Richmond on April 3, 1865, and his Union forces extinguished the fires.

 Weitzel soon established his headquarters in the home of Jefferson Davis.
 His aide, Lieutenant Johnston de Peyster, is credited with raising the first U.S. flag over the city after its capture by the Union.
 The next day, President Abraham Lincoln visited the Confederacy's capital.
 Weitzel served as Lincoln's confidential aide and bodyguard during two days of peace negotiations with Confederate representatives.
-After Lincoln's assassination days later, Secretary of War Edwin M. Stanton refused to believe the generous terms on which Lincoln would have allowed Virginia to rejoin the Union.
+Days after Lincoln's assassination, Secretary of War Edwin M. Stanton refused to believe the generous terms on which Lincoln would have allowed Virginia to rejoin the Union.

-In histories of Masons' Hall in Richmond, it has been noted that Weitzel protected Masons' Hall from burning and looting in the time period immediate after the Confederate's retreat from Richmond.
+In histories of Masons' Hall in Richmond, it has been noted that Weitzel protected Masons' Hall from burning and looting in the time immediately after the Confederates' retreat from Richmond.
 Weitzel, who was a Freemason, was requested by old Masons of the city to protect the Hall, and Weitzel granted their request and had sentinels posted so that no harm was done to it.